 Due to its great location close to Downtown Cordoba and the rest of the city’s attractions (the city isn’t that big) and affordable prices, it’s no surprise this neighborhood is so popular for families, students, and budget travelers.

 If you’re thinking about travelling to Cordoba with your family, this place might be worth having a look at.
 5 people fit into this home easily, which is perfect for bigger families.
-It’s in a quiet neighbourhood but in walking distance to supermarkets, public transport options and restaurants.
+It’s in a quiet neighborhood but in walking distance to supermarkets, public transport options and restaurants.
 The host also provides great recommendations for your stay and two bicycles.

-Best Hostel in Vial Norte: Hotel Serrano
+Hotel Serrano | Best Hostel in Vial Norte

 Wondering where to stay in Cordoba with kids?
 This family-friendly hotel offers a choice of twin, double or triple rooms, just a 15-minute walk from the old town.
 Rooms come with air-conditioning, a private bathroom, free Wi-Fi, and a good daily breakfast included in the rate.

-Best Hotel in Vial Norte: Apart.Centro Jitkey
+Apart.Centro Jitkey | Best Hotel in Vial Norte

 Perfect for families, Apart.Centro Jitkey is a superior apartment with city views, sleeping two, three or four people.
 Inside you’ll find a bedroom, a living room with a TV, a washing machine, and a fully equipped kitchen for self-catering.
 Facilities include free Wi-Fi, air-conditioning, and private on-site parking.
 Merced Palace and Viana Palace are within walking distance.